 AI-powered QA is the key

-OwlityAI and other AI-driven QA solutions address these by:
+OwlityAI and other AI QA for startups solutions address these by:

 - Automating repetitive test cases (e.g., regression, UI, and API tests), reducing manual effort